R08K09/day1_lab/src/cheatsheet.md

 * `git log` - displays snapshots of the project's committed history
 * `git push` - sends the committed changes to remote repositories

+#### Simplified steps
+1. `git init` to initialise empty Git repository in current directory
+2. `git add (file)` to add untracked file, so it's ready to be committed
+3. `git commit -m"adds (message)"` to commit tracked file
+4. `git log` to check the history of git, press `q` to exit
+5. Create the repository in gitHub.com (steps explained below)
+6. Paste the code block into the terminal and run it
+7. If we make another change that requires another commit:
+   * `git add` and `git commit -m"(some message)"` to commit the change
+   * `git push` to update the changes in gitHub

+#### Class Example
 #### Create the git repository and file

 1. Enter directory you want to create a repository in